 The Curious Case of Silent Opera - the impressions of The Magic Flute by Barrie Kosky

-Full disclosure: I am not a music critic nore do I pretend to be one.
+Full disclosure: I am not a music critic nor do I pretend to be one.
 This blog post is inspired by my visit to the LA opera last Thursday where I saw Barrie Kosky's production of The Magic Flute.
 The spectacular creation of the Australian director has been highly praised since its premiere in Berlin in 2012 but I only found out about it recently.
 Needless to say, I was excited to finally see it live and form my own opinion.

 First, about the production.
 Yes, spectacular it was.
 Created in the style of a silent movie, the set consists of a giant screen that covers the entire stage from floor to ceiling with the computer-animated images projected onto it.
 The singers make their entrances through the openings in the screen about 50 feet up above the stage and very rarely come down to the floor during the show.
 I wonder if the only criteria for choosing the cast was their strong equilibrium.
 But we'll save this for later.
 The computer graphics here are of brilliant colors and incredibly creative.
-In the scene where Pamina and Papageno are running away from evil Monostatos, it looks like they are running over the rooftops which saves the scene from the static feel when they are both singing "we are running, we are running" but in fact, they are just standing on stage.
+In the scene where Pamina and Papageno are running away from evil Monostatos, it looks like they are running over the rooftops which save the scene from the static feel when they are both singing "we are running, we are running" but in fact, they are just standing on stage.
 There were a few scenes like that throughout the show where the usual operatic conventionalism was saved by modern technology from turning into total boredom.
 I have to admit that the amination was incredibly well done.